T.I.: Sexual abuse allegations

 On January 26, 2021, Sabrina Peterson, who was associated with T.I. and his family, alleged on social media that T.I. put a gun to her head and threatened to kill her in 2009.
 Following the post, allegations of sexual abuse by Harris and his wife Tiny appeared underneath the post.
+In January 2021, Harris released a video on Instagram denying the allegations, claiming that all of his sexual encounters had been consensual.
+As a result of the allegations, production of T.I. & Tiny: Friends & Family Hustle was suspended.
+In March 2021, Peterson filed a lawsuit against T.I. and his wife Tiny, alleging defamation and invasion of privacy after the couple publicly denied Peterson’s claims that T.I. had previously threatened her with a gun and faced allegations of sexual assault.
+In 2023, an appeals court ruled that five of Peterson’s seven claims were frivolous and ordered her to pay more than $96,000 in attorneys’ fees to the defendants.
+In March 2025, a Los Angeles County judge dismissed the case after Peterson failed to comply with court orders requiring payment of the legal fees and failed to prosecute the case.
+Peterson avoided jail during a related contempt hearing, but the dismissal ended the lawsuit.
+In December 2024, T.I. filed a federal defamation lawsuit against Peterson, alleging that she had falsely claimed on social media that he was under federal investigation for sex trafficking.

 By March 2021, more than 30 women and at least one man accused Harris, his wife Tiny, and their associates of "forced drugging, kidnapping, rape, and intimidation" in at least two states, including California and Georgia, which allegedly occurred since at least 2005.
 An attorney for the accusers has sent letters to the state attorneys general of California and Georgia asking them to open an investigation.
 The accusers allege that "prior to or upon immediately entering T&T's home, hotel, or tour bus [they] were coerced by Tiny to ingest drugs or [were] unknowingly administered drugs to impair the victims' ability to consent to subsequent vile sexual acts."

-In January 2021, Harris released a video on Instagram denying the allegations, claiming that all of his sexual encounters had been consensual.

-As a result of the allegations, production of T.I. & Tiny: Friends & Family Hustle was suspended.
-In 2024, T.I. and Tiny faced a lawsuit over an alleged sexual assault incident.